jessmch/TCS-Secure-Analytics/README.md

 In the directory to create a Docker image run
 `sudo docker build -t tcs-black-box .`
 To test if it runs, run this docker command
-`sudo docker run --rm -it -v ollama:/root/.ollama tcs-black-box` Build the enclave file
+`sudo docker run --rm -it tcs-black-box`
+Build the enclave file
 `sudo nitro-cli build-enclave --docker-uri tcs-black-box:latest --output-file tcs-black-box.eif`